 - Akin C, Valent P, Metcalfe DD; Mast cell activation syndrome: Proposed diagnostic criteria.
 J Allergy Clin Immunol.
 2010 Dec;126(6):1099-104.e4.
 Epub 2010 Oct 28.

-- Molderings GJ, Brettner S, Homann J, et al; Mast cell activation disease: a concise practical guide for diagnostic workup and J Hematol Oncol.
+- Molderings GJ, Brettner S, Homann J, et al; Mast cell activation disease: a concise practical guide for diagnostic workup and therapeutic options.
+J Hematol Oncol.
 2011 Mar 22;4:10.

 - Silva I, Carvalho S, Pinto PL, et al; Mastocytosis: a rare case of anaphylaxis in paediatric age and literature review.
 Allergol Immunopathol (Madr).
 2008 May-Jun;36(3):154-63.